-Tachigui-Soba is a fast food shop that serves Japanese noodle (soba and udon) bowls.
+Tachigui-Soba is a fast food shop that serves Japanese noodle (soba or udon) bowls.
 "Tachi" means standing, "Gui" means eating and "Soba" means noodles.
 As the words mean, customers eat standing up at a counter and no seats are provided at the shop.
 (However, some shops are starting to equip seats to offer more comfort.)
-At most of Tachigui-Soba, customers need to buy tickets at the vending machine inside the shop to place orders.
-A ticket is sold for each menue.
-No money exchange inside.
-A noodle will be served right away by handing over the ticket to a cook.
+At most of Tachigui-Soba, customers need to buy tickets at the vending machine inside the shop prior to placing an order.
+One ticket for one menu.
+A noodle will be served soon after giving the ticket to a cook.
 It's very easy and fast!
 Inside the shop, chopsticks and Japanese spices called Hichimi are provided.
-The price of a noodle bowl is between 400 Yen (simply noodles) to 700 Yen (with nice topping).
+The price of a noodle bowl is from 300 Yen (noodle with soup only called "kakesoba") to 700 Yen (with nice toppings).

-You can find tachigui-soba around a railway station and also on a platform of the station.
+You can find a tachigui-soba around a railway station and also on a platform of the station.
 Train passengers drop by this fast food shop to save time.
-Especially, busy salaried workers and easy-going young people prefer tachigui-soba.
+Especially, hasty businessmen and easy-going young people like tachigui-soba.

-Historically, Tachigui-Soba dates back to the Edo period in 17th - 19th centuries.
-In these days, there were many food stands on streets selling Sushi, noodles, fruits, etc. People at that time were also hasty as they are today, and they loved to have meals at those fast food stands.
+Tachigui-Soba traces its history back to the Edo period in the 17th - 19th centuries.
+In those days, there were many food stands on streets selling Sushi, noodles, fruits, etc. People at that time were also busy and they loved to have meals at those fast food stands for saving time.
 Nothing much changed for 400 years...